Commemoration of Cesar Chavez Day is an annual ritual in California–and in Politics Outdoors.

 On my campus, we commemorated Cesar Chavez Day today, rather than March 31 (his birthday), by closing.
+(This year, of course, the campus is barren.
+Once a week, I walk in to collect mail and remember that I have an office, routinely seeing just a couple of people in passing.
+It looks like it’s always closed.)
 The state established the holiday in 2000, and six other states have followed suit.
 In California, the legislature calls upon public schools to develop appropriate curricula to teach about the farm labor movement in the United States, and particularly Chavez’s role in it.

 A campaign to establish a national holiday has stalled so far (The Cesar Chavez National holiday website seems to have last been updated in 2008), but last year President Obama issued a proclamation announcing a day of commemoration, and calling upon all Americans “to observe this day with appropriate service, community, and education programs to honor Cesar Chavez’s enduring legacy.”